Siegallab/PIE/docs/source/full_experiment.rst

 Filenames
 ^^^^^^^^^

 Note that the values of many of these parameters determine the format of the filenames; see examples below for sample filenames and corresponding parameter values.
-Note that the number of digits in the time point and position is dependent on ``total_time point_num`` and ``total_xy_position_num``, respectively.
+Note that the number of digits in the time point and position is dependent on ``total_time point_num`` and ``max_xy_position_num``, respectively.

 +----------------------------+---------------------------------------------------------+
 |                            | filename                                                |